hcgtv/txpcms/README.md

 * This is more than an admin skin, it's a rethinking of the admin, while keeping the core true to Textpattern.

-Git is being used locally to track changes, commits to GitHub when we're ready.
+Git is being used locally to track changes, commits to [GitLab](https://gitlab.com/u/hcgtv) when we're ready.

 ## TXP Family